okgreece/TimeSeries.OBeu/README.md

 ##Add another one parameters and set:

+Param Name: x.order (optional)
+Param Value: c(2,1,1)

 Param Name: h

 Param Value: 4 (or another number, default h=1)

 Ready!
 Click on Ajax request!

-To see the results: copy the /ocpu/tmp/{something}/R/.val (the first choice on the right panel)
+To see the results: copy the /ocpu/tmp/{this}/R/.val (the first choice on the right panel)

-and paste http://okfnrg.math.auth.gr/ocpu/tmp/{something}/R/.val on a new tab.
+and paste http://okfnrg.math.auth.gr/ocpu/tmp/{this}/R/.val on a new tab.

 #Open Spending Time Series - Example #2:

 Go to http://okfnrg.math.auth.gr/ocpu/test/

 ##Copy and paste to the endpoint the following
-../library/TimeSeries.OBeu/R/babbage.tsa.obeu
+../library/TimeSeries.OBeu/R/open_spending.ts

 ##Select Method: Post